 EasyJet’s Huge Airbus A320neo & A321neo Order

-EasyJet has just announced plans for a huge but predictable aircraft order, which will take care of the carrier’s fleet renewal needs for the next decade.
+EasyJet has just placed a large but predictable aircraft order, which will take care of the carrier’s fleet renewal needs for the next decade.
+While this conditional agreement was first announced a couple of months ago, it has now been finalized, as Airbus is obviously trying to finalize quite a few deals before the end of the year.

 EasyJet orders Airbus A320neo & A321neo

-EasyJet has entered into a conditional agreement with Airbus for an order of 157 additional A320-family aircraft, including 56 A320neos and 101 A321neos.
+EasyJet has placed a firm order for 157 additional A320-family aircraft, including 56 A320neos and 101 A321neos.
 These planes are expected to be delivered to the airline between 2029 and 2034.
 On top of that, the airline has options for an additional 100 A320-family aircraft, which can be exercised in the future.

 This order is worth around $20 billion at list prices, though of course airlines typically get huge discounts on orders.